Young gay Latinos see a rising share of new HIV cases, leading to a call for targeted funding - WTOP News

 “At the core of it, if the organization is not led by and for people of color, then we’re just an afterthought,” said Andres Acosta Ardila, the community outreach director at Pineapple Healthcare who was diagnosed with HIV in 2013.

-Hermida, whose asylum case is pending, never imagined getting medication would be so difficult, he said during the 500-mile drive from North Carolina to Florida.
-After hotel rooms, jobs lost and family goodbyes, he is hopeful his search for consistent HIV treatment — which has come to define his life the past two years — can finally come to an end.
+Hermida, whose asylum case is pending, is hopeful his search for consistent HIV treatment — which has defined his life the past two years — can finally come to an end.

 “Soy un nómada a la fuerza, pero bueno, como me comenta mi prometido y mis familiares, yo tengo que estar donde me den buenos servicios médicos,” he said.
 I’m forced to be a nomad, but like my family and my fiancé say, I have to be where I can get good medical services.